Shoh4685/Tube-Loder/README.md

 # Tube-Loder
-Download Youtube Videos at the Highest Resolution for personal Use.
+Download Youtube Videos at the Standard Resolution for personal Use.